Ladislav92/Mine-Field-Alarm-Android/README.md

 Also, I found some bugs in my code, and I even forgot what they are - so it would be good to report them asap.
 Some optimisations and refactoring could be made.
 Documentation also needs improvement.

+At this stage app has connection with google geolocation API and google maps API.
+It also can draw radius on map that will represent a minefield.
+It already triggers an alarm but it is buggy.